blackstar3092/risha_guha_2025_1/index.md

 </div>

 <style>
-  /* Ensure the 'Games' button is a big rounded square with a purple background */ .games-menu {
+  /* Ensure the 'Games' button is a big rounded square with a blue background */ .games-menu {
     display: inline-block;
     background-color: #05034b !important; /* Blue background */